Looking for more information you FUTA tax return? We are here to help!

 Form 940 can be broken down as follows:

-• Part 2 is the actual calculation of the FUTA tax.
+- Part 2 is the actual calculation of the FUTA tax.

 - Part 4 depicts the FUTA tax, deposits made during the year, and any balance due with Form 940, or any overpayment applied to the next years’ return.

-• Part 5 is a recap of the FUTA tax liability by quarter.
+- Part 5 is a recap of the FUTA tax liability by quarter.

-• Parts 6 and 7 have information about the paid preparer (if there is one) and the employer’s responsible party.
+- Parts 6 and 7 have information about the paid preparer (if there is one) and the employer’s responsible party.

-The IRS tax code can be difficult to navigate, our team of CPAs, tax preparers and practitioners can provide the tax help you need to ensure that your business continues to grow and stay out of IRS problems.
+The IRS tax code can be difficult to navigate, but our team of CPAs, tax preparers and practitioners can provide the tax solutions you need to ensure that your business continues to grow and stay out of problems with IRS.

-Call 800-444-0622 now!
+Call 844-354-4807 now!

 Having trouble with your FUTA calculation?
 Contact us and we can assist you with Form 940.